-Everyone’s criteria will be different, but in general make sure to only show houses within your price range, houses that have at least a 2 star Neighborhood Rating, and set the listing source to Roofstock Exclusive.
+Everyone’s criteria will be different, but in general make sure to only show houses within your price range, houses that have at least a 2-star Neighborhood Rating, and set the listing source to Roofstock Exclusive.

 3: Find 3-5 properties that appeal to you

 Later on in this Roofstock Review, we go over everything you should look for in a Rental Property.
-Use this as a guide to evaluate properties, and pick 3-5 that are a good mix of profitable, safe, and simple.
+Use this as a guide to evaluating properties, and pick 3-5 that are a good mix of profitable, safe, and simple.

 4: Go over all selected properties with a Roofstock specialist.

 If this is your first time buying a house, you’ll want to make sure you’re doing everything correctly.
-So, on the follow up video call, show the Roofstock specialist all the houses you picked out, and see what they think.
+So, on the follow-up video call, show the Roofstock specialist all the houses you picked out, and see what they think.

 Then, the specialist from Roofstock Reviews the properties with you, and goes over any important details you may have missed.